ARMmbed/mbed-os/features/FEATURE_UVISOR/README.md

 Compile the application again, re-flash the device, and press the reset button.
 The device LED should be blinking as in the previous case.

 If you don't see the LED blinking, it means that the application halted somewhere, probably because uVisor captured a fault.
 You can setup the uVisor debug messages to see if there is any problem.
-Follow the [Debugging uVisor](DEBUGGING.md) document for a step-by-step guide.
+Follow the [Debugging uVisor on mbed OS](DEBUGGING.md) document for a step-by-step guide.

 If the LED is blinking, it means that the app is running fine.
 If you now press the `SW2` button on the NXP FRDM-K64F board, the `private_timer_button_on_press` function will be executed, printing the values in the timer buffer.
 You can observe these values by opening a serial port connection to the device, with a baud rate of 9600.
 When the print is completed, you should see the LED blinking again.